PaulLy28/C7_Hackathon/README.md

 [Live Demo](http://paully28.github.io/C7_Hackathon)

-Destination to Fun is a travel ideas application that utilizes Flickr, Google Maps, and Wikipedia APIs called with AJAX made during the LearningFuze C7 Hackathon.
+Destination to Fun is a travel ideas application made during the LearningFuze C7 Hackathon that utilizes Flickr, Google Maps, and Wikipedia APIs called with AJAX.
 This app is made with HTML, CSS, Javascript/jQuery, AJAX, and Bootstrap.

 Currently, this app only displays travel destinations for California, New York, and Florida.